grow/grow/content/docs/building.md

 ### preprocess

-Runs preprocessors.
+Runs just the preprocessor step of the build process.

 ### inspect

+#### routes

-Shows all routes built by your pod.
-Useful for testing and debugging.
+Shows all routes from your pod.
+Useful for testing and debugging routing.

 [sourcecode:bash]
 grow inspect routes
+[/sourcecode]

+#### untranslated

+Attempts to correlate the strings that are missing translation tagging in front matter and the templates use of the `gettext` (`_(...)`) function.

+[sourcecode:bash]
+grow inspect untranslated
 [/sourcecode]